KamarajuKusumanchi/soofaloofa.github.io/content/posts/2014-10-20-prediction-api.md

 ---
 title: "Using the Google Prediction API to Predict the Sentiment of a Tweet"
 date: 2014-10-20T06:23:04Z
-description: "The Google Prediction API claims to offer the power of Google's machine learning algorithms over a RESTful API interface.
-The machine learning algorithms themselves are a complete black box.
-As a user you upload the training data and, once it has been analyzed, start classifying new observations based on the analysis of the training data.
-I recently spent some time investigating how to use the API to determine the sentiment of a tweet.
-This article collects my thoughts on the experience and a few recommendations for future work."
 tags:
   - "prediction"
   - "machine learning"